Jozdien/AI-For-Dummies/Part III/README.md

 [Estimating Accuracy](#estimating-accuracy)

+**Warning: There is math ahead, and it can look complicated at first glance, but read it sequentially, and it'll make sense**.
+Probably.

 ## Linear Regression

 To begin with, we'll look back at something we already discussed - linear regression., the simplest of machine learning algorithms.